 You will be able to identify all the bad redirects, including those that are redirecting to 404s or the home page.

 How To Fix Bad Redirects?

 You must not change the old URL unless you have your new page ready.
-Remember, every new page must always fulfill the user intent.
-If you create lots of redirects that are redirecting to the homepage, or to a different page having a content different than the original page, then it will definitely hamper the rankings of the redirected page.
+Remember, every new page must always fulfill the user's intent.
+If you create lots of redirects that are redirecting to the homepage or a different page having content different than the original page, then it will definitely hamper the rankings of the redirected page.

 3. Your Site Has Duplicate Content